Manatee County, Florida

 Manatee County is located in the U.S. state of Florida.
-As of the 2020 U.S. census, the population was 399,710.
-Manatee County is part of the North Port-Bradenton-Sarasota, Florida Metropolitan Statistical Area.
-Its county seat and largest city is Bradenton.
-The county was created in 1855 and named for the Florida manatee, Florida's official marine mammal.
+As of the 2020 United States census, its population was 399,710.
+Manatee County is part of the Sarasota metropolitan area.
+Its county seat and largest city is Bradenton, Florida.
+The county was created in 1855 and named for the West Indian manatee, Florida's official marine mammal.
 Features of Manatee County include access to the southern part of the Tampa Bay estuary, the Sunshine Skyway Bridge, and the Manatee River.

 History

 Prehistoric history

 The area now known as Manatee County had been inhabited by Native Americans for thousands of years.
-Shell middens and other archaeological digs have been conducted throughout the county including at Terra Ceia and at Perico Island.
+Shell middens and other archaeological digs have been conducted throughout the county, including at Terra Ceia and Perico Island.
 These digs revealed materials belonging to peoples from the Woodland period.